 ABOUT

-I work easily with people, both directly and long distance.
-Highly detail-oriented, I enjoy editing in all its facets: from taking dictation by the author to then take home and edit, to structural and stylistic content editing, copy/line editing, proofreading, and indexing.
-I’ve always enjoyed jobs where I have the opportunity to make order out of chaos, and now I want to turn that skill into helping new writers get their voices out into the world in the most meaningful and polished way possible.
+I work easily with people, both directly and long distance, and enjoy the back and forth communication with my authors as we hone the content to its optimal state together.
+I’ve always enjoyed jobs where I have the opportunity to make order out of chaos — now my favorite job is helping new writers get their voices out to the world in the most meaningful, flowing, and polished way possible.

 Editing makes me feel like a Victorian seamstress working on a dress dummy: just pull those stays tighter and tighter and eliminate the excess till the figure only retains what really counts, popping with curves and style.